zlogic/mendix-docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 #### Converting MPR Storage Format {#convert}

-Upgrading to the new format is optional and can be done per branch via the [File menu](/refguide/file-menu/).
+In Studio Pro 10.18 upgrading to the new format is optional and can be done per branch via the [File menu](/refguide/file-menu/).
 To upgrade to MPRv2, open your app and select **File > Upgrade app to split MPR format (v2)**.
 After a confirmation the app will be converted and you will be prompted to commit.

 You can also downgrade branches that are already on MPRv2 to MPRv1 by selecting **File > Downgrade app to combined MPR format (v1)**.

 {{% alert color="info" %}}
 Before converting the MPR format it is recommended to commit your local work to ensure there is an isolated commit with the conversion step for debugging, in case conversion fails.
+{{% /alert %}}

+{{% alert color="info" %}}
+In a future version conversion to MPRv2 will happen automatically when opening a branch.
 {{% /alert %}}

 ### Decreasing MPRv1 File Size